blaenk/site/content/notes/distributed-systems.md

 # Storage and Retrieval

-An index is a separate structure derived from the primary data, to maintaining it has an overhead, such as on writes, since the index has to be updated as well.
+An index is a separate structure derived from the primary data, so maintaining it has an overhead, such as on writes, since the index has to be updated as well.
 Appropriate indexes speed up read queries but slow down writes, which is why databases don't index everything by default.

 ## Log-Structured Storage